emad-elsaid/emad-elsaid.github.io/_posts/2021-05-22-Experiencing Heide Park Resort Rollercoasters one day trip.md

 ![IMG_20210521_171154.jpg](/images/IMG_20210521_171154.jpg)

 One specific ride was very impressive. which is the one with a demon in the pictures above.
+Another ride named Kraken that moves so fast through water after dropping that it spray water on visitors walking beside it.

 # Impression

-The trip was very amusing. we had to drink alot of coffee and sleep so little to be able to pull this off. but it's worth the thrill and excitement to it.
+The trip was very amusing.
+We had to drink alot of coffee and sleep so little to be able to pull this off.
+We booked everything one day before the trip. but it's worth the thrill and excitement.

 The only thing is that you have to make sure you wear the mask at all times (aside from walking in the forest of course). so that's 4/5hours in train and inside the park. so make sure you wear a comfortable mask.